bhisaac/5eFP/5eFP-SRD.md

 >>>
 >> In example 2, _Player 2_'s action resolves a successful attack action from a hidden position and then finishes.
 The action does not continue on subsequent rounds.

-**Performance in Real Life (RL).** _Developing healthy growth and skills takes time.
-Some are easy to acquire, while others take longer.
-Dedication to Performance enhances efficiency as it focuses your efforts.
-This dedication also encourages you to let go of the old and familiar narratives that identify you with what no longer serves your life.
-Changing the narrative and deciding to be successful improves your chances of reaching your goals.
-Recognize your limits in pursuing growth and goals since your body has needs, physical limitations, and capacities that cannot be ignored.
-Cultivating growth involves recognizing and healing wounds, releasing old patterns, practicing gratitude, and nurturing self-acceptance.
-Individuals dedicated to Performance progress better due to their commitment to improvement and allocating time for necessary tasks, followed by taking essential steps toward success._

 ### Survival

 Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.